I shared a couple of weeks ago about how I painted the old kitchen island. Today I’m going to show you how I made the island table top.

 How to make an island table top

 I bought three 2×8 (8 ft) boards to make a new island table top.
-When I made the original top I was using a lot of cull bin lumber and used what I had on hand.
 For the new top I wanted to get rid of the “crumb catchers”.
 To do this I needed to rip the edge off of each of the boards on the table saw to remove rounded edge.

 After ripping the edges, I cut the boards to size using the compound miter saw.